lesnikyan/lisapet/readme.md

 # LISAPET
-Linear Interpreter of Scripting And Processing Expression Tree
+Linear Interpreter of Scripting And Processing Expression Tree.

 ico: Fox pet on the bicycle

 It was started as a simple and small scripting language.